telecombcn-dl/2017-dlai-team4/README.md

 Our second objectif is to **otpimize** the current algorithm. + fine tuning

-1. VGG19 optimization
+1. VGG19 optimization:
 We use predetermined optimizer.
-Plus, we pply data augmentation and fitting.
+Plus, we apply data augmentation and fitting.

 *RESULTS*